magickittengabie2/magickittengabie2/README.md

-ok were alive hi this is my 2th time doing this hoping it would turn out gud but my ibis wont work because- i have no more storage on this stupid shcool computer
+ok were alive hi this is my 2th time doing this hoping it would turn out gud but my ibis wont work because- i have no more storage on this stupid shcool computer so imma take a break bc i took a whole 2 hours drawing that t-bone drawing

 <img width="1500" height="500" alt="image (1)" src="https://github.com/user-attachments/assets/90defd6d-a1b6-45a7-a4e1-a87d19be26c5" />